-Here’s an idea: if you want your child be more open to new foods, bring him to a new playground, have him wear a new jacket, and then give him a new …
+Here’s an idea: if you want your child be more open to new foods, bring them to a new playground, have them wear a new jacket, and then give them a new …

 Research shows that

 - Fear of new foods isn’t related to how much your kid actually likes something.
-It’s related to how much he expects to like something.
+It’s related to how much they expect to like something.
 Expectations rule the day.
 That’s why exposing kids to lots of new experiences translates into a willingness to try new foods: it teaches them that new can be fun, exciting, and, yes, even tasty.

-The routine kids need revolves around the shape of their day: the timing of meals, the behavior that’s expected of them and bedtime habits – new experiences fit nicely within this structure.
-Just make new experiences routine.
+The routine kids need revolves around the shape of their day: the timing of meals, the behavior that’s expected of them and bedtime habits – new experiences fit nicely within and around this solid and familiar structure.

 Put lots of new into your child’s life so handling it becomes a habit and your struggle to introduce new foods will be half over.